gholt/swiftly/doc/source/index.rst

                             "false").
       --concurrency=INTEGER
-                            Sets the the number of actions that can be done simultaneously when possible.
-Default: 10
+                            Sets the the number of actions that can be done simultaneously when possible (currently requires using
+                            --eventlet too).
+Default: 1
+      --eventlet            Uses Eventlet, if installed.
+This is disabled by default because Swiftly+Eventlet tends to use
+                            excessive CPU.
       -v, --verbose         Causes output to standard error indicating actions being taken.
     Commands: